 A search undertaken at the Land Registry to determine whether a premises is registered or unregistered.

 The official certificate issued by the Land Registry when a property is registered detailing ownership and interest in the property without any legal charge.

-A tax applied to property transactions and replaced Stamp Duty Land Tax (SDLT) in Scotland in April 2015.
+A tax applied to property transactions and that replaced Stamp Duty Land Tax (SDLT) in Scotland in April 2015.

 Land Registry office copies